mjs639/PUI2017_mjs639/HW5_mjs639/README.md

-I primarily collaborated with Charlie and Valeria for HW 5
+I primarily collaborated with Charlie, Valeria, and Sarah for HW 5

 Assignment 1